jonasgeiler/Iconmonstr-API/README.md

 	"success": true, // False if an error occurred (to be done) "icon": {
-		"slug": "github-1", // The slug of the icon (useful for urls) "url": "https://iconmonstr.com/github-1-svg", // Url of the icon "availableFileTypes": [ // Available file types for the fileType parameter "svg",
+		"slug": "github-1", // The slug of the icon (useful for urls) "url": "https://iconmonstr.com/github-1-svg", // URL of the icon "availableFileTypes": [ // Available file types for the fileType parameter "svg",
 			"eps",